Picture of a board room

 Election Oversight

-AMO Board elections are coordinated by AMO staff and overseen by the City of Brampton Clerk’s Office.
+AMO Board elections are coordinated by AMO staff and overseen by the City of Brampton City Clerk’s Office.
 The City of Brampton Clerk is the appointed Chief Returning Officer (CRO).

 List of Certified Candidates

-Candidates for President: One (1) municipal elected official
+Candidates for President: One (1) municipal elected official to be elected

 • Robin Jones, Mayor, Village of Westport